-The history of TÜV AUSTRIA began 145 years ago on June 11 1872 with the founding of the “Dampfkesseluntersuchungs- und Versicherungsgesellschaft” [Steam Boiler Inspection and Insurance Company].
-A lot has happened since then …
+The history of TUV AUSTRIA began 145 years ago, on June 11, 1872, with the founding of the “Dampfkesseluntersuchungs- und Versicherungsgesellschaft” [Steam Boiler Inspection and Insurance Company].
+A lot has happened since then,

 What is the company’s role today?
-Something like “TÜV 4.0”?
+Something like “TUV 4.0”?

 Can you specify the nature of these challenges?

 On the one hand, the idea of Industry 4.0 offers considerable advantages in terms of flexibility thanks to networked production.
-On the other hand, the system as a whole becomes more exposed.
+But, on the other hand, the system as a whole becomes more exposed.
 As a result, we have to discuss matters of security on a whole new level.
 Since the Stuxnet virus in 2010 at the latest, we know that industrial control systems are just as vulnerable to attacks from outside.

 Imagine what would happen in a completely networked production chain when one element in this chain suffered extended disruption due to a hacker attack or industrial espionage.
 Production is exposed to dramatically higher levels of risk these days.
 And we have to be proactive in counteracting this risk.

-At the moment, industry is engrossed in the 4.0 hype.
+At the moment, the industry is engrossed in the 4.0 hype.
 What is the level of awareness regarding IT security?

-In my opinion, it is not given adequate consideration but we have to keep a watchful eye on the matter: a fully automated production site is simply heaven for hackers.
+In my opinion, it is not given adequate consideration, but we have to keep a watchful eye on the matter: a fully automated production site is simply heaven for hackers.
 Many of them will try to get in there – and some will succeed.
 Sometimes with catastrophic consequences.
 This is why we have to address the subject from a conceptual point of view, starting with the first link of the development chain.
 Besides IT security, there is also the factor of physical safety.

-Which measures does TÜV AUSTRIA take to provide for these new levels?
+Which measures does TUV AUSTRIA take to provide for these new levels?

-There is an ongoing standardisation dispute between US American and German companies.
+There is an ongoing standardization dispute between US American and German companies.
 Regardless of who will define the standard in the end, matters of IT security will have to be considered from the start.
 We will act as observers and make sure that this criterion is met.

-What are the weakest spots in a fully automated production plant and what can entrepreneurs do to prevent a possible attack?
+What are the weakest spots in a fully automated production plant, and what can entrepreneurs do to prevent a possible attack?

 When do you expect the global breakthrough of 4.0?

-A further topic currently under discussion among representatives of domestic industry and commerce is “energy efficiency”.
-The new relevant law is intended to pave the way for it in Austria …
+A further topic currently under discussion among representatives of domestic industry and commerce is “energy efficiency.”
+The new relevant law is intended to pave the way for it in Austria.

-Yes, that’s the plan, but allow me to interject: I am very sceptical whether that law is the proper stimulus to achieve this.
+Yes, that’s the plan, but allow me to interject: I am sceptical whether that law is the proper stimulus to achieve this.

 There are still some further uncertainties regarding the Energy Efficiency Act (Energieeffizienz-Gesetz – EEffG).
-Both the guideline regulation and the competent monitoring body have yet to be determined …
+Both the guideline regulation and the competent monitoring body have yet to be determined.

 Where is the place to start saving energy in a classical business?